openshift-cs/rosaworkshop/rosa-workshop/rosa/7-managing_nodes.md

     For example:

-        $ rosa create machinepool --cluster=ok-rosa-012321 --name=db-nodes-mp --replicas=2 --labels='app=db','tier=backend'
+        $ rosa create machinepool --cluster=my-cluster --name=db-nodes-mp --replicas=2 --labels='app=db','tier=backend'
-        I: Machine pool 'db-nodes-mp' created successfully on cluster 'ok-rosa-012321'
+        I: Machine pool 'db-nodes-mp' created successfully on cluster 'my-cluster'

-        This will create us an additional 2 nodes that we can manage as one unit and also assign them the labels shown.
+    This will create an additional 2 nodes that can be managed as one unit and also assign them the labels shown.

-1. Now run `rosa list machinepools -c <cluster-name>` you will see the new machine pool created along with the labels we gave.
+1. Now run `rosa list machinepools -c <cluster-name>` to see the new machine pool created along with the labels we gave.

 	![mp](images/7-new_mp.png)